johnjosephhorton/johnjosephhorton.github.io/README.md

 Both `website.md` and `index.html` are generated files, but they are committed so GitHub Pages can publish the repository without a server-side build.
+The HTML footer uses the latest Git commit date locally; the deployment workflow stamps it again from the exact commit being published.

 Run `make validate` after editing CSVs to catch duplicate IDs and broken relationships. `make build` runs this check automatically.